Blog

 Q. What does animal wellbeing mean to consumers?

-Increasingly, consumers putting emphasis on where their food comes from.
+Increasingly, consumers are putting emphasis on where their food comes from.
 If that food is associated with animals, consumers are wanting assurance that those animals are well cared for.

 C1 Place